Skatterbrainz/Terminal/README.md

 ## What is this mess?

-This repository contains a Windows Terminal JSON profile and some images to demonstrate some of the interesting ways you can customize the Windows Terminal application. **This only works for Windows 10 as far as I know**
+This repository contains a Windows Terminal JSON profile and some images to demonstrate some of the interesting ways you can customize the Windows Terminal application.

 ## Prerequisites